p4535992/foundryvtt-summoner/README.md

 # foundryvtt-summoner

+## THIS PROJECT IS ABBANDONED IN FAVOR OF [Automated Evocations](https://github.com/theripper93/automated-evocations)

 A module to help with summoning tokens in the Foundry Virtual Tabletop.
 It allows players to place and remove select tokens that they control through scripts.
 These can be attached to macros to make it easy for players to summon and dismiss their minions.

 Additionally, the token data can be overridden on a case-by-case basis to provide customization based on the summoning conditions.